A sunset garden at Sissinghurst Castle Garden

 " This throughout, has been the principle on which the whole garden has been constructed: plant lavishly and with concentration on the given moment, and never mind if you get blanks when the moment has passed.
 There will, one hopes, be something to look at elsewhere."

-As the year drifts on, we can look back and see how we have already travelled through the Lime Walk and Delos in spring, the Rose Garden in early summer, the White garden in July and the Top and Lower Courtyard in August.
+As the year drifts on, we can look back and see how we have already travelled through the Lime Walk in spring, the Rose Garden in early summer, the White garden in July and the Top and Lower Courtyard in August.
 By September, the garden moves on to a new peak; the Cottage Garden.
 The Cottage Garden is an area that just gets better and better throughout the summer until, at last, in August and September it is at its peak with a jungle like atmosphere and flowers that creep, climb and clamber through the borders.

 It was planted by Vita and is a great example of her experimental approach to colour, with its narrow spectrum of hot colours being used to create the effect of a sunset.
 In fact, Vita used to call it the sunset garden in her mind even before she started to plant it up and it was planted for Harold so that he could have the joy of a sunset every day as he looked out of his bedroom window in South Cottage.